Pikselin/silverstripe-base/README.md

 ## CSP
 Nonce value can get accessed via the page global $StoredNonce.
 Useful for all inline scripts.

 You can also create CSP and general site headers using this module.
+No headers are provided by default (yet)

 Just create a yml config like the following:

+    _config/SecurityPolicy.yml

     Pikselin\base\SecurityPolicyController:
     #  use_nonce: false